-We are a family law firm serving clients in Peoria and Tazewell counties in Central Illinois.
+We are a family law firm serving clients in Peoria, Tazewell and Woodford Counties and throughout Central Illinois.
 We have handled numerous contested custody and visitation disputes, including many fathers’ rights cases where the father sought and was awarded sole parental responsibilities for his children.

 Helping You Preserve Parent-Child Relationships